pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 The variable source may be loaded in a number of ways.
 For example, it may be loaded from a separate foundation specific Git repository, a foundation specific subdirectory in the configuration source, or even a foundation specific vars file found in the base Git configuration.

-This strategy can reduce the number of overall configuration files and configuration repositories in play, and can reduce foundation drift (as the basic configuration is being pulled from a single master source).
+This strategy can reduce the number of overall configuration files and configuration repositories in play, and can reduce foundation drift (as the basic configuration is being pulled from a single source).
 However,
 configuration management and secrets handling can quickly become more challenging.